SQream/sqream_docs/reference/sql/sql_functions/index.rst

 System Functions
 ------------------
 System functions allow you to execute actions in the system, such as aborting a query or get information about system processes.

+The following table describes the available system functions:

 .. list-table::
    :widths: auto